tomcarman/sfdx-raven/README.md

 Updates the "Running User" of Dashboards from a given user, to an alternate given user.
 Useful for mass-updating Dashboards when a user is deactivated.

+You will have the following additional options when running -

+* A list of Dashboards that will be affected as part of the script will be displayed, with the option to abort if desired.
+* The final step to deploy the changes back to the org can be skipped when prompted, allowing for the manual deploy of the patched metadata files - this might be desirable when running against Production environments with strict deployment practices, or if you maintain Dashboard metadata in source control and want to commit the files.

 ```
 USAGE
   $ sfdx raven:utils:dashboarduser:update